Howe Sound Crest Trail – The Ultimate Guide to Hiking the HSCT

 Zip Off / Convertible Hiking Pants

 I never thought I’d see the day I embraced the zip-off pant.
 But hey, they’re really the best of both worlds for rapidly changing mountain environments and keeping warm in the evening when the temperature drops.
-Check out the Quandary Pant for a great option.
+Check out these great options

 A pair of shorts

 In addition to hiking pants, it’s nice to have a pair of shorts to change into after a long day on the trail or as a backup option.
-Trail running shorts are light and comfortable.
+Pick any one of these great options.

 Base layer top